probmods/dippl/chapters/02-webppl.md

 print(funnybinomialERP)
 ~~~

 It is easier to build useful models that use `factor`, for instance, to condition on data.
 But `factor` by itself doesn't do anything -- it interacts with *marginalization* functions that normalize the computation they are applied to.
-For this reason running a computation with `factor` in it at the top level -- that is, not inside a marginalization operator -- results in an error.
+For this reason running a computation with `factor` in it at the top level, that is, not inside a marginalization operator, results in an error.
 Try running `funnybinomial` directly....

 WebPPL has several inference operators, including `Enumerate` and `ParticleFilter`.
 These are all implemented by providing a coroutine that receives the current continuation at `sample` and `factor` statements.
 We explain these ideas and techniques in the next few sections.
 To get an idea what you can do with WebPPL take a look at the examples on [pragmatics](/examples/pragmatics.html), [semantic parsing](/examples/semanticparsing.html), and [computer graphics](/examples/vision.html); or for PPLs more generally, look at [forestdb.org](http://forestdb.org).